ibrahimy353/ibrahimy353/README.md

 ### Hi there 👋

-I'm Ibrahim a web dev from Kenya with a passion for developing cool stuff for the internet and enjoy working on robust, secure and scalable systems.
+I'm Ibrahim a web developer who adores developing cool stuff for the internet and enjoy working on robust, secure and scalable systems.

 - 🔭 I’m currently working on creating a currency convertor app.
 - 🌱 I’m currently learning AWS cloud Practitioner.